jiyapalrecha35/Google.github.io/README.md

 ### 6. **Identifying User Clusters Using Strongly Connected Components Algorithms**

-By analyzing strongly connected components using algorithms like Kosaraju's or Tarjan's, Google can identify clusters of users who frequently interact with each other, indicating potential friendships or shared interests.
+By analyzing strongly connected components using algorithms like **Kosaraju's or Tarjan's**, Google can identify clusters of users who frequently interact with each other, indicating potential friendships or shared interests.
 This analysis can inform more accurate friend recommendations, helping users connect with others who are likely to share mutual interests or social connections.

 <p align="center">
   <img src="https://github.com/jiyapalrecha35/Google.github.io/blob/main/images/strong.gif?raw=true" alt="Google Infrastructure">